 Little Mix drove the most online excitement with the performance their hit, Shout Out To My Ex.
 The girl group also took away the prize for Best Single for this song.

 Pop queen Katy Perry’s return to the music scene has caused a storm in the industry.
 Her performance of Chained to the Rhythm made more headlines.
-The dancing houses would’ve made enough of a headline for the fact they were just there, but one decided it would bring the house down all on its own, by falling off stage.
+The dancing houses would’ve made enough of a headline for the fact they were just there, but one decided it would bring the house down all on its own, by falling off a stage.

 It’s not often the laughing emoji make it as one of the most used ‘words’ in the word cloud, but this would be one of those times!